United Nations

 Comments: Includes actions to support families for income generation.

-In 2013-2014 the redesign of the PETI was carried out in parallel to the reordering of the Service of Coexistence and Strengthening Links (Serviço de Convivência e Fortalecimento de Vínculos - SCFV) offered in the field of social assistance, with a focus, among other publics, on children and adolescents in situaton of child labor.
-From then on, the public that participated in the PETI's socio-educational activities in the extended school day, came to be attended as a priority in the SCFV, along with other public that experience situations that constitute violations of rights.
+In 2013-2014 the redesign of the PETI was carried out in parallel to the reordering of the Service of Coexistence and Strengthening Bonds (Serviço de Convivência e Fortalecimento de Vínculos - SCFV) offered in the field of social assistance, with a focus, among other groups, on children and adolescents in situatons of child labour.
+From then on, the persons that participated in the PETI's socio-educational activities in the extended school day came to be considered as a priority in the SCFV, along with other policies that address situations that constitute violations of rights.
+Subsequently, in 2016, the former Ministry of Social Development (MDS) issued Ordinance No. 318, which strengthened the link between the Bolsa Familia programme and the PETI.
+Since then, the PBF has become the centre for direct income transfers to users.
+While there were no new concessions for PETI, users who were not in the PBF profile are guaranteed to receive the resource until they reach the age of 16 or leave child labour.

 Institutionality